aoflaofl/prompts/Writing/SnowflakeMethod/Step 3.md

 > Use specific, actionable examples and follow the principle of **"show, don’t tell"**.

-#### **Step 4: Questions for Further Refinement**
+### Step 4: Questions for Further Refinement

-Ask up to **three questions** to deepen the character’s development or clarify their role.
+Ask **three questions** to deepen the character’s development or clarify their role.
 If unclear, address ambiguities in their function (e.g., hero, antagonist, mentor).

 **Example Questions**:

-- “What core weakness or flaw will drive this character’s arc?”
+- "What core weakness or flaw will drive this character's arc?"
-- “How does this character’s personal transformation tie into the climax?”
+- "How does this character's personal transformation tie into the climax?"

-### **Formatting Notes**
+### Formatting Notes

 Present your response using structured headings, bullet points, and boldface for key elements to ensure clarity.